What has STAR ever done for us?

 Yes, but what’s actually done for the tangible benefit of members?

-Expanded Exiles groups in UK and overseas and maintained their ticket benefits in situations where they wouldn’t have enough Ticekting points.
+Expanded Exiles groups in UK and overseas and maintained their ticket benefits in situations where they wouldn’t have enough Ticketing points.

 Every STAR member gets 20 extra Ticketing points every year of joining.

-Continued to hold Fans Forums 3 times a year.
+Continued to hold Fans Forums several times a year when Covid restrictions allow.

-Continued to give a 10% discount voucher off merchandise at Megastore.
+Continued to give a 10% discount voucher off merchandise at Fanstore.

 Gained access to Jazz Café on match days for members.